-In May 2014, our Board of Directors adopted Operating Principles for two reasons: To establish best practices, and to hold ourselves accountable.
+In May 2019, our Board of Directors adopted Beliefs to Actions for two reasons: To establish best practices, and to hold ourselves accountable.
 It’s important to us that we “walk the walk,” interacting with our community responsibly and consistently in everything we do.
 We feel deeply accountable to our grantee partners, and it’s our intention to make sure we never take for granted the philanthropic legacy of our founders.

-ALL CHILDREN CAN ACHIEVE - We believe that all children can achieve, which is why the achievement gap between low income students and their wealthier peers can, and must, be closed.
+ALL CHILDREN DESERVE THE OPPORTUNITY TO ACHIEVE - We believe that all children can achieve, which is why the achievement gap between low income students and their wealthier peers can, and must, be closed.
 We concentrate our resources on the students who need them the most.
+It’s in our community’s best interest to seek equity in access to excellent teachers and leaders, funding, and additional supports for student learning.

 MEASUREMENT MATTERS - We are interested in supporting organizations that measure their performance, through both qualitative and quantitative metrics, and continually use this information to assess their program effectiveness and improve outcomes.
 In an effort to achieve the strongest outcomes, we prioritize organizations that incorporate evidence-based strategies.